BunnyEncoder20/GitHub_Python_DSA/DSA/Striver SDE DSA Sheet/11 Repeat and Missing Number/Theory.md

-# Repeat and Missing Number
+# Repeated and Missing Number

 - Given a array of n integers which will have a repeating number and a missing number
 - We have to return the missing number and the repeated number